authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification.md

 entry.
 If this entry is added then the MTA MUST also add the BIMI-Indicator header.

+policy.logo-preference: Contains the Domain Owner's preference for personal avatar display as defined in the BIMI-Logo-Preference header (plain-text; OPTIONAL).
+The MTA MUST NOT add this entry if the value discovered in the BIMI record was invalid.

 ## Handle Existing BIMI-Location and BIMI-Indicator Headers

-Regardless of success of the BIMI lookup, if a BIMI-Location or a BIMI-Indicator header is already present in a message it MUST be either removed or renamed.
+Regardless of success of the BIMI lookup, if a BIMI-Location, BIMI-Indicator, or BIMI-Logo-Preference header is already present in a message it MUST be either removed or renamed.
-This is because the MTA performing BIMI-related processing immediately prior to a Mail Delivery Agent (or within the same administrative realm) is the only entity allowed to specify the BIMI-Location or BIMI-Indicator headers (e.g. not the sending MTA, and not an intermediate MTA).
+This is because the MTA performing BIMI-related processing immediately prior to a Mail Delivery Agent (or within the same administrative realm) is the only entity allowed to specify the BIMI-Location, BIMI-Indicator, and BIMI-Logo-Preference headers (e.g. not the sending MTA, and not an intermediate MTA).
 Allowing one or more existing headers through to a MUA is a security risk.

 If the original email message had a DKIM signature, it has already been evaluated.
-Removing the BIMI-Location header at this point should not invalidate the signature since it should not be included within it per this spec.
+Removing the BIMI-Location, BIMI-Indicator, or BIMI-Logo-Preference headers at this point should not invalidate the signature since it should not be included within it per this spec.

 ## Construct BIMI-Location URI